Reviews You Can Rely On

 Support

 The final metric in our tests accounts for the last 10% of the total score.
-3D printers are still a relatively immature technology — unfamiliar to most people — and having a helpful manufacturer can make all the difference between a quick fix or hours of frustration.
-We evaluated the different ways to contact the manufacturer, the helpfulness of the customer support, and if there were instructional videos online.
+3D printers are a relatively complex technology, the details of which are unfamiliar to most people, and the quality of resources available and the helpfulness of a manufacturer can make all the difference.

 Conclusion

-David Wise, Austin Palmer, Matt Spencer, and Kyle Hameister
+David Wise, Austin Palmer, Matt Spencer, Graham Faulknor, and Kyle Hameister